top of page

 Look at each verse in the context of your musical life.

-v.4- What advice can you find for your relationships with those who do not believe?
+v.4- What advice do you find for your relationships with those who do not believe?

-Could this mean that you will not pay back and you will not speak ill of them?
+Does this mean that you should not speak ill of anyone?

 v.5-6- What could this mean about realizing the talent you have been given?